jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 ```
 {% endtab %}

-This creates a pool_name.pool.json file, which you can edit according to your needs and wishes.
+This creates a `pool_name.pool.json` file, which you can edit according to your needs and wishes.
 In this case we get a pool with 100k ADA pledge, 340 ADA fixed cost (minimum) and 1% margin.
 For OwnerName and poolRewards enter the name of your wallet.
 Add as many relays as you want.
 Either ip or dns based.
-Pool description can contain up to 255 characters.
+Pool description can contain up to 255 characters,
-metaUrl only 64.
-Ticker 3-5.
+poolMetaUrl only 64.
+If you need to shorten the URL you can do it by creating an empty `pool_name.metadata.json`
-You may also add an url to your extended.metadata.json.
-Example for extended metadata below.
+You may also add an URL to your extended.metadata.json, which holds more information, like the URL to your logo etc.
+You can find an example for the extended metadata below.

 {% tab title="metadata.json" %}